-NOTE: Both the manual shift and electronic shift transfer. cases must be shifted into NEUTRAL (N) for recreational towing.
+NOTE: Both the manual shift and electronic shift transfer cases must be shifted into NEUTRAL (N) for recreational towing.
 Automatic transmissions must be shifted into PARK for recreational towing.
 Manual transmissions must be placed in gear (NOT in NEUTRAL) for recreational towing.
 Refer to the following for the proper transfer case NEUTRAL (N) shifting procedure for your vehicle.

-- DO NOT dolly tow any 4WD vehicle.
+• DO NOT dolly tow any 4WD vehicle.
 Towing with only one set of wheels on the ground (front or rear) will cause severe transmission and/or transfer case damage.
-Tow with all four wheels either ON the ground, or OFF the ground (using a vehicle trailer). - Tow only in the forward direction.
-Towing this vehicle backwards can cause severe damage to the transfer case. - Before recreational towing, the transfer case must be in NEUTRAL.
-To be certain the transfer case is fully in NEUTRAL, perform the procedure outlined under "Shifting Into NEUTRAL".
-Internal transmission damage will result, if the transfer case is not in NEUTRAL during towing.
+Tow with all four wheels either ON the ground, or OFF the ground (using a vehicle trailer).

-- Automatic transmissions must be placed in PARK, and manual transmissions must be placed in gear (not in Neutral) for recreational towing. - Towing this vehicle in violation of the above requirements can cause severe transmission and/or transfer case damage.
+- Tow only in the forward direction.
+Towing this vehicle backwards can cause severe damage to the transfer case. - Automatic transmissions must be placed in PARK for recreational towing. - Manual transmissions must be placed in gear (not in Neutral) for recreational towing. - Before recreational towing, perform the procedure outlined under "Shifting Into NEUTRAL (N)" to be certain that the transfer case is fully in NEUTRAL (N).
+Otherwise, internal damage will result. - Towing this vehicle in violation of the above requirements can cause severe transmission and/or transfer case damage.
 Damage from improper towing is not covered under the New Vehicle Limited Warranty. - Do not disconnect the rear driveshaft because fluid will leak from the transfer case, causing damage to internal parts. - Do not use a bumper-mounted clamp-on tow bar on your vehicle.
 The bumper face bar will be damaged.